paritytech/substrate-api-sidecar/AUCTIONS_WINNERS.md

 `auctionIndex`: The unique identifier for the auction.

-`leasePeriods`: These are the available lease period indexes that may be bid on for the specific `auctionIndex`.
-You can use this to create two seperate relationships explained below.
+`leasePeriods`: The available lease period indexes that may be bid on for the specific `auctionIndex`.

 ## Relationships